yinguobing/tfrecord_utility/README.md

 Generate TFRecord file with TensorFlow.

+If you are looking for facial landmark points generation, please check out the 'ibug' branch.

 ## Getting Started
 - `split_data.ipynb`: A notebook shows how to split the full dataset into train, validation and test subsets.
 - `generate_tfrecord.py`: Generate a TFRecord file.